The rsync man page. Required, if not reading, at least reference. MOST of what you need is there.

 In real life, we've seen systems spend far more time trying to figure out how little to transfer than simply transfering entire files if a change has been made.
 In fact, we saw HUGE problems with this at an employer of mine -- sometimes the transfers would go fast, other times slow.
 But overall, things were ALWAYS faster if we used the -W option.

-I'd suggest benchmarking it before making a decision, but I have yet to find something that it made better.
-Most likely, it was a bigger win back in the dial-up and slow Internet days, but when moving big files with lots of little changes over fat (but high-latency) pipes, I've never seen things go slower when I add a -W to the rsync command line.--whole-file, -W copy files whole (w/o delta-xfer algorithm)
+I'd suggest benchmarking it before making a decision, but I have yet to find something that delta-xfers make better.
+Most likely, it was a bigger win back in the dial-up and slow Internet days, but when moving big files with lots of little changes over fat (but high-latency) pipes, or with local fast links, I've just found disabling it with a -W always seems to make things faster and more consistent.
+Honestly, that's dissapointing to me.--whole-file, -W copy files whole (w/o delta-xfer algorithm)

 Holland Consulting home